 - How durable are clean cookstoves?

-We searched for Cochrane systematic reviews on the effectiveness of clean cookstoves, but none were available.
-We searched the Cochrane library using the search term “clean cookstove” and reviewed all of the completed field trials of clean cookstoves that studied health effects listed there.
+We searched for Cochrane Collaboration systematic reviews on the effectiveness of clean cookstoves, but none were available.
+We searched the Cochrane Collaboration library using the search term “clean cookstove” and reviewed all of the completed field trials of clean cookstoves that studied health effects listed there.
 We also conducted a medium-depth primary literature search for randomized trials of clean cookstoves on health using Google Scholar with the terms “clean cookstoves RCT” and “clean cookstoves randomized controlled trial” and reviewed the sections of the World Health Organization (WHO) website on Cleaner Cookstoves and Household Air Pollution.
 We also reviewed the sources referenced here.

 "Around 3 billion people cook using polluting open fires or simple stoves fuelled by kerosene, biomass (wood, animal dung and crop waste) and coal."
 WHO, Household air pollution and health, 2018